 As required by the Governmental Accounting Standards Board (GASB), the University's financial statements include the financial statements of both the University and its legally separate tax-exempt component unit, the Lake Superior State University Foundation (Foundation).
 As a result of a) the Foundation's Board of Trustees being drawn primarily from community representatives, independent from the governance of the University's Board of Trustees and b) restricted resources held by the Foundation being used only by, or for the benefit of, the University, the Foundation is considered a component unit of the University.
 The Internal Revenue Service, an agency of the Department of the Treasury of the United States, determined on August 9, 1985, that the Foundation was a tax-exempt organization under section 501(c)(3) of the tax code.
 The Foundation exclusively benefits the University; however, its Board of Directors is not substantively the same as that of the University.
 The Foundation is discretely presented in the University's financial statements in accordance with the provisions of GASB 61.
-See pages 25 through 27 of this report for the statements of net position, statements of activities, and statements of cash flow of the Foundation.
+See pages 22 through 24 of this report for the statements of net position, statements of activities, and statements of cash flows of the Foundation.

-Contributions to the University by the Foundation have been made in the amount of \$2,866,778 during 2020 and \$2,151,918 during 2019.
-Support from the University provided to the Foundation amounted to \$437,560 during 2020 and \$427,680 during 2019.
+Contributions to the University by the Foundation have been made in the amount of \$2,229,235 during 2021 and \$2,866,778 during 2020.
+Support from the University provided to the Foundation amounted to \$415,254 during 2021 and \$437,560 during 2020.